DepsHubHQ/depshub/docs/src/content/docs/what-is-depshub.md

 ---

 **DepsHub** is a dependency management tool that helps to keep your dependencies consistent, secure, and up-to-date.

+It allows you to validate, lint, and update your dependencies, as well as enforce your own policies through custom rules.
 It's designed to be used both locally and in CI/CD pipelines, supporting [multiple](/misc/supported) languages and package managers.